-Safely Viewing Wildlife in Yellowstone
+Safely Viewing Wildlife

 Do not approach bears or wolves on foot within 100 yards (91 m) or other wildlife within 25 yards (23 m).
 Keep a safe distance from all wildlife.
 Each year, park visitors are injured by wildlife when approaching too closely.